Aureum Palace Resort

 Average time to visit

 The best time to visit Burma is during the dry season from November to April.
 At this time the warm and sunny days are ideal for sightseeing throughout the country.
 The temperatures start to rise in March, and May to September is best avoided as this is the rainy season when sightseeing can become difficult.

-Call us on to start planning your vacation to Aureum Palace Resort or take a look at our itineraries to Bagan
+Call us on to start planning your holiday to Aureum Palace Resort or take a look at our itineraries to Myanmar (Burma)

 The Aureum Palace is a luxury hotel located in Bagan and is uniquely situated within the Bagan Archaeological Preservation Zone, therefore providing some of the best views of any hotel in the area.